Ariharasudhan-A/H-M_Sales_Analysis_Tableau_Dashboard/README.md

-# H-M Sales Analysis - Tableau Dashboard
+# H&M Sales Analysis - Tableau Dashboard

 ## 📊 Overview
 This Tableau dashboard provides insights into **H&M sales data**, focusing on various dimensions such as monthly sales trends, product types, customer demographics, and pricing patterns.
 The dashboard helps in understanding: